supercobra/jump_server_setup/README.md

-# Jump ssh server with shared home directory
+# README: Jump ssh server with shared home directory

 This setup allows multiple users to share the same home directory while maintaining proper permissions and security.